The Terragrunt configuration file uses the same HCL syntax as OpenTofu/Terraform itself in terragrunt.hcl

 - (Optional) This is the AWS profile name as set in the shared credentials file.endpoint

-- (Optional) A custom endpoint for the S3 API.encrypt
+- (Optional) A custom endpoint for the S3 API.endpoints

 - (Optional) Whether to enable server side encryption of the state file.
 If disabled, a log warning will be issued in the console output to notify the user.
 If skip_bucket_ssencryption